superdurable/iwf/docs/How-to-wait-for-a-workflow-state-to-complete.md

 See this [example](https://github.com/indeedeng/iwf-java-sdk/blob/main/src/test/java/io/iworkflow/integ/TimerTest.java#L33) in Java integ test.

-Note that this feature cannot be used, when you need to use the same workflowId reused to start more than one execution.
-See https://github.com/indeedeng/iwf/issues/349 for future v2 redesign (depending on new feature from Temporal).
+Note that currently, this feature cannot be used with reusing workflowId for more than one executions.
+See https://github.com/indeedeng/iwf/issues/349 for future v2 redesign (depending on new synchronous Update feature from Temporal).